-6 Change to regular pick-up procedure
+6 Change to Regular Pick-up Routine

 Please inform your class teacher and Erzieher if your (Year 1 - 3) child is being picked up by someone else or goes home with a friend.
 Written authorization will be required (Vollmacht) to avoid misunderstandings.
-Please address your note to the child's class teacher or Erzieher either in the "Charles Dickens' School Planner" (5€ at the beginning of each year) or on a separate sheet of paper.
+Please address your note to the child's class teacher or Erzieher either in the "Charles Dickens' School Planner" (6€ at the beginning of each year) or on a separate sheet of paper.

-7 After-school care
+7 After-School Care

-If you need extra childcare after 4:00 pm, you can enter into an agreement with the local authorities for after-school care services (Spät-Hort), which runs until 6:00 pm or in the early morning between 6:00 and 7:30 a.m.
-(Früh-Hort).
+If you need extra childcare after 4:00 pm, you can enter into an agreement with the local authorities for after-school care services Spätbetreuung, which runs until 6:00 pm or in the early morning between 6:00 and 7:30 a.m.
+Frühbetreuung.
+This is officially called Ergänzende Förderung und Betreuung (eFöB).